syncfusion-content/wpf-docs/wpf/SfDataPager/Appearance.md

 </table>

-> Note: By Default AutoEllipsisMode is set to None.
+N> By Default AutoEllipsisMode is set to None.

 The following code example explains how to change the AutoEllipsisbuttontext.
 {% highlight html %}